 Content is still king.
-But not just any old content, content that is useful, has a purpose and ideally, is tied to the relevant stages of a buyer’s journey.
+But not just any old content, content that is useful, has a purpose and ideally, is tied to the relevant stages of a buyer’s journey, while being based on crafted buyer personas.
 I spoke about the importance of this at Digitalzone in Turkey in October 2018 (you can find my slides here).

 The thing about content is that it’s still fundamental to every aspect of what marketers do.
 Are you social posts not engaging?
 It’s your content.
 Are you not getting links?
 It’s your content.
 Is nobody clicking on your ads?
 Again, it’s probably your content.
 The challenge is really creating good content.
 We can’t talk about how to do that in this post – even one post isn’t enough to cover this subject alone – all you need to know for now is that content isn’t going away in 2019, so make sure you’re investing in it.

 Despite its detractors, one thing the inbound methodology is really good at is explaining that not everyone who visits your website is ready to buy.
 Sometimes, they are just looking for information.
 Often users will have several digital interactions (often in the hundreds!) before they actually make a purchase.
 This Think with Google article is a great illustration of this point.

 It’s important therefore as marketers that we have information and tools available to these potential customers before they are ready to buy.
 This is where content offers such as ebooks, webinars, guides, downloads, etc should be offered and gated to capture a user’s information, so that you can use that to send them timely and relevant information at a later date to help nurture them into customers.
 Speaking of lead capture, why not download one of our guides below (we’ll only send you relevant information you ask for, not spam!):